 Online learning at Central Maine Community College offers you the opportunity to achieve your educational and employment aspirations, all from the comfort of your home or office.
 Whether you prefer 100% online learning or hybrid courses (a blend of in-classroom and online), we have the right solution to meet your needs!

-Central Maine Community College is pleased to offer seven associate degrees that can be earned 100% online and many programs that offer online courses in addition to on-campus requirements.
+Central Maine Community College is pleased to offer several associate degrees that can be earned 100% online and many programs that offer online courses in addition to on-campus requirements.
 The flexibility of online learning makes earning a college degree more of a reality to many of our students who work, care for family or who live a long distance from campus.

 Real People, Real Support